clearhaus/gateway-api-docs/source/index.html.md

 Subsequent authorizations are made similarly, but neither CSC nor PARes (see [3-D Secure](#3-d-secure)) would be included.

-An initial recurring authorization can also be made using the `applepay` and `mobilepayonline` payment methods; subsequent recurring payments, however, must be made using the `card` payment method using the card details of the initial recurring authorization.
+An initial recurring authorization can also be made using the `applepay`, `mobilepayonline` and `token` payment methods; subsequent recurring payments, however, must be made using the `card` payment method using the card details of the initial recurring authorization.

 ## 3-D Secure